makrai/notes/zhou2106-finetune-bert-acl22.md

     * The variance between different fine-tuning runs is so large that not comparable with other BERT models
     * This is consistent with the observations from Mosbach+ (2020a)
-* For tokens that are broken into subwords by the tokenizer, we average the
+* For tokens that are broken into subwords by the tokenizer, we average
-  * models provided by HuggingFace v4.2.1 (Wolf+ 2020), and Pytorch v1.6.0
+  * models by HuggingFace v4.2.1 (Wolf+ 20), and Pytorch v1.6.0 (Paszke+ 19)
-    (Paszke+ 2019) for our experiments

 ## 3.2 Tasks